-Tufts Medical Center, Boston Medical Center, Harvard, Brown, Yale, Dartmouth-Hitchcock, and the University of Massachusetts Departments of Dermatology rotate to provide 3 clinical meetings per year with 20-30 patients with rare diagnoses followed by group discussion.
+The Departments of Dermatology at Tufts Medical Center, Boston Medical Center, Harvard, Brown, Yale, Dartmouth-Hitchcock, and the University of Massachusetts rotate to provide 3 clinical meetings per year with 20-30 live patients with rare diagnoses followed by case discussion and lectures.

 American Academy of Dermatology

 Residents are encouraged to attend the annual spring meeting each year and to participate in poster and/or gross & microscopic presentations.